(Last Updated On: June 23, 2020)

 How Much Money Ninja Makes On YouTube

 Ninja has over 25 million subscribers as of 2020 and has accumulated over 2.4 billion views so far.
 The channel is able to get an average of 1.1 million views per day from different sources.
 This should generate an estimated revenue of around $5,500 per day ($2 million a year) from the ads that appear on the videos.

 YouTubers get paid between $2 – $5 per 1000 monetized views after YouTube takes its cut.
 Monetized views range from 40% – 60% of the total views.
 All these are influenced by several factors like device played on, the location of the viewer, ad inventory, how many ads there are on a video, how many people skip the ads, ad engagement etc. The cost of an ad view is based on an auction between advertisers based on views.
 Advertisers have to bid a minimum of $0.01 per view.

 There is also a program known as Google Preferred where deep-pocketed companies can target ads on the top 5% most popular content.
 The ad rates here are higher than normal.
 Apart from ads, YouTubers also generate extra from YouTube Red viewers who pay a monthly fee to view premium content on YouTube plus watch videos without ads.
 Here they get paid based on watch time on their videos.
 The longer the viewers watch their videos, the more money they earn.

 Ninja makes extra income through selling merchandise to his fans.
-He also has a number of sponsorship deals endorsing products like Scufgaming, DX Racer, Fantasy Stud, Space Jam, Bud Light, Uber Eats, Red Bull and many others.
+He also has a number of sponsorship deals endorsing products like Scufgaming, DX Racer, Fantasy Stud, Space Jam, Bud Light, Uber Eats, Red Bull, PSD Underwear, Nerf, Butterfinger and many others.
 He also signed a $30 million deal to stream his content exclusively on Mixer in 2019.